kennyalmendral/kennyalmendral.github.io/_posts/2018-07-24-php-variables.md

 ---
 layout: post
-title: Variable
+title: Variables in PHP
 ---

-A symbolic representation of a value.
+A variable is symbolic representation of a value.
 As its name suggest, it can "vary" overtime because it can point to different values.

 + Start with a $ sign
 + Followed by a letter or underscore